George Hamilton Teed: Life and work

 Legend has it that while travelling by ship to England from Australia in early 1912, Teed met Mrs. Margaret Sempill the widow of Ernest Sempill, a talented and popular Sexton Blake author who wrote under the name Michael Storm for The Union Jack and other publications owned by the Amalgamated Press.
 Sempill had died in Australia and left notes for a few uncompleted manuscripts.
 Teed convinced Mrs. Sempill to let him finish the works and submit them under her husband's name.
 Over the summer of 1912 the partnership, with Teed at the typewriter and Mrs. Storm making the sales, produced four tales that were sold to Boys' Friend: Sexton Blake’s Double (unpublished), ’Twixt Fire and Redskin (Published 16 November 1912), and The Kidnapped Ambassador (Published 30 November 1912).

 In 1912 Teed published the first tale in the Union Jack, Dead Man's Shoes.
 In all, the partnership sold 17 stories to Union Jack but came to an end when Mrs. Sempill and Teed fell out, possibly over money.
 In 1913 Teed went to the offices of the Amalgamated Press to disclose that he was the author behind the stories recently sold to them by Mrs. Storm.
 Though sceptical, editor W. H. Back sat him down at a typewriter in the office, saying: "Write me two chapters of a Blake yarn."
 Teed did so and in such style that his credentials were no longer in question.
 From that point on, Teed became a regular contributor of the Union Jack and other Amalgamated Press publications.

-The 'Teed era' truly began in 1913 with the creation of three of his most legendary characters: Yvonne Cartier, a female criminal mastermind who sets out to avenge her family in an 8-part epic tale, Dr. Huxton Rymer a world renowned surgeon who turns to a life of crime and Prince Wu Ling, a member of the Chinese imperial family bent on world domination.
+The Teed era began in 1913 with the creation of three characters: Yvonne Cartier, a female criminal who sets out to avenge her family in an eight-part story; Dr. Huxton Rymer, a surgeon who turns to a life of crime; and Prince Wu Ling, a member of the Chinese imperial family seeking world domination.

 For fans, 1913 was the start of the Sexton Blake Golden Age and Teed played no small part in it.
 He wrote eighteen tales that year, seventeen of which were published in The Union Jack, setting the record for most stories published by a single author in that story paper He wrote the Easter, Summer and Christmas double issues for 1913.
 The Sacred Sphere the 1913, Christmas double issue, includes all three of the characters he introduced: Yvonne Cartier, Dr. Huxton Rymer and Prince Wu Ling.
 It is considered one of the best Sexton Blake tales of all time.
 He would continue to write many of the double issues in the following years and began introducing even more new characters in 1914.

 Teed wrote for many of the Amalgamated Press' publications including; The Boys' Friend Library, Boys Realm, Boys Journal and Answers Library.